Black Friday 2018: Best gaming mouse and keyboard deals

 Asus Cerberus keyboard and Pugio mouse combo – £110 from Overclockers UK (down from £180)

-Corsair K70 RGB Rapidfire – £120 from Overclockers UK (down from £140, see our Corsair K70 RGB review for more info)
+Corsair K70 RGB Rapidfire – £88 from Amazon (down from £150, see our Corsair K70 RGB review for more info)

 Corsair Strafe RGB – £115 from Overclockers UK (down from £150)